A New Framework to Detect Multi-Messenger Signals from Bright Sporadic Stochastic Gravitational Wave Background: Conclusion

 \section{Conclusion}

 In this paper, we introduced the $\mathbf{MC^2}$, \textbf{M}ulti-messenger \textbf{C}ross-\textbf{C}orrelation analysis pipeline to detect GW events using the sporadic GW background and EM signal.
 The current detection capabilities of LVK restrict us to a limited observation horizon for GW.
 We build a formalism that performs the time-domain cross-correlation between the GW background signal and the EM signal to look for potential counterparts of the GW events that are shrouded in the background.
+The pipeline is developed to utilize multi-messenger coincidences, allowing us to extract information even from GW signals that are individually undetectable with matched filtering.
 We demonstrated the effectiveness of $\mathbf{MC^2}$ using simulated data across multiple EM bands, showing a significant reduction in false alarm rates when multi-band observations are combined.
 The framework successfully identifies correlations between GW and EM signals, even in the presence of noise.
 The framework leverages the high detection horizons of EM signals across multiple bands, including gamma rays, X-rays, UV/optical/IR, and radio.
-The multi-band approach not only facilitates the detection of very faint GW events but also makes possible the precise localization and redshift determination from their EM counterparts.
-We have applied the pipeline to both well-modeled GW sources, such as CBCs, and unmodeled sources.
-The results demonstrate that the pipeline is effective even for unmodeled sources, making it a versatile tool for detecting and characterizing a wide range of astrophysical phenomena.
-By correlating the GW signal with archival data, the framework also opens avenues for exploring past events that might have gone unnoticed.
+The multi-band approach not only facilitates the detection of very faint GW events but also makes possible the precise localization and redshift determination from their EM counterparts. {To quantify the practical utility of TDCC under realistic observational conditions, we estimate the expected detection rate of sub-threshold BNS events by folding in the sky coverage, duty cycle, and detection thresholds of \textit{Fermi-GBM}.
+This translates the theoretical sensitivity of TDCC into a concrete, instrument-aware prediction for the number of multimessenger events recoverable per year.} The results demonstrate that the pipeline is effective even for unmodeled sources, making it a versatile tool for detecting and characterizing a wide range of astrophysical phenomena.

+The applicability of the proposed cross-correlation technique does not depend on continuous or dedicated monitoring by any single electromagnetic survey.
+Instead, the method can be applied using intermittent, survey-specific electromagnetic observations, provided there is sufficient temporal overlap with the expected EM emission time window after the GW merger.
+Here, the correlation between GRB signals will be crucial, as they will be used to send triggers to other EM missions.